clabe45/achievacity/CONTRIBUTING.md

 ## Submitting Changes
 1. Un-gitignore the modified file(s), by prefixing the path(s) with `!`. **Note: only add files that were previously added or that you modified.**
 2. Stage and commit modified file(s).
+If you can find an appropriate [Github emoji](https://gitmoji.carloscuesta.me/), prepend you message with that.
 3. `git push origin master`
 4. Submit a pull request on your fork.